Sofa Buying Guide

 You may see sofas which have been designed to appear as if they are sitting on a platform or plinth.
 This is a striking, simple and modern look.

 Style may be uppermost in your mind when choosing your new sofa.
 However, you will spend a great deal of time sitting on your new furniture so it is essential that it provides the level of comfort and support that you are looking for.
 The construction of the furniture and the fillings used will be the defining factors.

-Our Sofas are all build to last and feature robust frames which benefit from a free 10-year guarantee for your peace of mind.
+Our Sofas are all built to last and feature robust frames which benefit from a free 10-year guarantee for your peace of mind.
 The fillings and suspensions vary and so here’s everything you need to know:

 Your choice of filling will determine the level of support that your sofa delivers but will also dictate the level of maintenance required.

-High density foam feels firm and supportive and creates a pleasing tailored appearance.
+The high-density foam feels firm and supportive and creates a pleasing tailored appearance.
 The foam recovers well after it has been sat on and all you will need to do is turn the cushions occasionally to maintain your sofa’s appearance.

 Fibre or Feather Upholstery